AKSW/docs.ontowiki.net/guides/install/installationprocess.md

   * `date.timezone=Europe/Berlin`

 ## Troubleshooting
-In case eLDS isn't loaded correctly after you followed this tutorial, go to `...\htdocs\elds\config.ini` and set `debug = true`.
+In case OntoWiki isn't loaded correctly after you followed this tutorial, go to `...\htdocs\elds\config.ini` and set `debug = true`.
 After a restart you should now see an error message in your browser which should hopefully point you to the source of the problem (if not, [create an issue](https://github.com/AKSW/OntoWiki/issues/new)).
-TODO: eLDS url
+TODO: OntoWiki url

 ### Error on bootstrapping application: Unable to connect to Virtuoso Universal Server via ODBC.
 Make sure that the Virtuoso service is started.
 If it does not start, look for files named `virtuoso.lck` in your Virtuoso folder under `database` or `virtuoso` and delete them if existing.